MBarbosaEng/BitZero/pages/bitzero-versions.md

-# BitZero
+#BitZero Versions
+- MBarbosaEng
+- MBarbosaEng
+- 2013/04/28 20:30 GMT
+- Static
+- published
+- bitzero,versions

-BitZero is a modification of Dropplets blogging platform.
+- BitZero is a modification of Dropplets blogging platform.
 Uses the same concept, but has implementations that do not exist in Dropplets platform.

 Some modifications: